Medesen/ML-portfolio/rag_pipeline/README.md

 2. **Use PowerShell script for setup, then Docker commands**:
    - Use `.\setup.ps1` for initial setup (works out of the box, no tools needed)
-   - For all other commands, use [Direct Docker Commands](#direct-docker-commands-advanced) shown later in this README
+   - For all other commands, see the Makefile for equivalent `docker compose` commands
    - Example: Instead of `make query Q="..."`, use `docker compose run --rm rag-pipeline query "..."`

 3. **Use Git Bash or WSL2** (includes Make pre-installed):